How to Fix Fallout 4 Crash on Startup in Computer

 If the issue persists, try the following method.

-Sometimes the improper settings in your Fallout 4 can cause the crash problem.
+Sometimes the improper settings in your Fallout 4 can lead to the crash problem.
 You should check the settings below:

 1) Check your computer resolution and the resolution set in your Fallout 4, and make sure the both resolution is the same.